akeneo/pim-docs/cookbook/import_export/product-import-from-xml-file.rst

 You can create an instance of this job and give it a name like ``xml_product_import``.

-Now you can run the job from the UI or use following command:
+Now you can run the job from the UI or use the following command:

 .. code-block:: bash